-As the summer approaches we are requiring that you back up all your data you wish to retain for use when you return.
+As the summer approaches, we are encouraging you to back up all the data you wish to retain for use when you return.
 Your new computer will have a new image on it when you return in the Fall.
 A new image means that a clean copy of the operating system is installed and all files (documents, links, favorites, music) are deleted.
-If you do not back up the files located on your computer they will not be recoverable. **Please remember to remove all CD's, DVD's and external drives including thumb drives.
+If you do not back up the files located on your computer they will not be recoverable. **Please remember to remove all CDs, DVDs, and external drives including thumb drives.

-It is YOUR responsibility to back-up all data on your computer.
-Therefore, we have provided instructions that will assist you in backing up you own files, folders, e-mail, etc. *Technology is not responsible for lost data due to a failure to back up*
+It is YOUR responsibility to back up all data on your computer.
+Therefore, we have provided instructions that will assist you in backing up your own files, folders, e-mail, etc. *Technology is not responsible for lost data due to a failure to back up*

 Please follow these directions to back up:

 - Click File Explorer located in the taskbar (Windows 10) or Computer

 - Click "This PC" on the left-hand side

 - Double Click on Users

 - Double Click the folder with your username (You may see two different folders- one could be your username the other could be your usernameDENTONISD You will need to go into the folder to see which folder contains your files that need to be backed up)